Keflavik International Airport uses Dynamic Forecasting to Navigate Pandemic Times

 In late-March 2020, Keflavik International Airport (KEF) saw an unprecedented and sudden drop in global air travel.
 The Covid-19 pandemic, coupled with fluctuating travel restrictions, evolving screening processes and spacing constraints, plunged airports into potential chaos.
 At KEF, a recently implemented forecasting solution´s unique live re-forecasting capabilities became a vital tool in keeping operations running smoothly, while dealing with three major issues – volatile flight schedules, load factors, and passenger presentation profiles.

-We asked Thordis Bjørnsdottir at Isavia, how the solution has helped reduce the impact of recent travel volatility and supports new distancing initiatives.
+We asked Thordis Bjørnsdottir at Isavia, how the solution has helped reduce the impact of recent travel volatility.